automerge/automerge-classic/README.md

 ## Features and design principles

+Automerge is spawn from the [academic essay "Local-first software"](https://www.inkandswitch.com/local-first.html) that compares various approaches to automatic conflict-resolution and details the reasoning behind how automerge came to be.

 - **Network-agnostic**.
 Automerge is a pure data structure library that does not care about what kind of network you use: client/server, peer-to-peer, Bluetooth, USB drive in the mail, whatever, anything goes.
 Bindings to particular networking technologies are handled by separate libraries;